yourbasic/api/README.md

 This is the tough one.
 There are two major problems here:

 - If you break this rule, you will break other people's code.
-- You need to get your API right at the very first shot.
+- You need to get your API right at the very first attempt.
   You may not be able to fix it later on.

 It's not enough to just follow this rule, you also need to say that